talsec/Free-RASP-Community/README.md

 * Each account can set up a Watcher to receive weekly alerts about detected attempts for app modifications

 ## Data Collection, Processing, and GDPR compliance
-freeRASP SDK collects anonimized security diagnostics data from the Apps.
-It includes technical information about state of scurity and integrity of Devices and App instances.
-It includes anonimous app instance and device IDs.
-This information allows Talsec to implement PDF security report feature.
-Data is also used to improve product and prepare the mobile security reports.
+freeRASP SDK collects anonymized security diagnostics data from the Apps.
+It includes technical information about the state of security and integrity of Devices and App instances.
+It includes anonymous app instance and device IDs.
+This information allows Talsec to implement a PDF security report feature.
+Data is also used to improve the product and prepare mobile security reports.

 Data collection can be disabled or configured to address customers' DB in premium service plans of Talsec (see [RASP+](https://github.com/orgs/talsec/discussions/5))
 By April 2022 [Google Play requires](https://support.google.com/googleplay/android-developer/answer/10787469?hl=en) all app publishers to declare how they collect and handle user data for the apps they publish on Google Play.
 They should inform users properly of the data collected by the apps and how the data is shared and processed.
 Therefore, Google will reject the apps which do not comply with the policy.